How Kids Can See The Most Important R-Rated Teen Movie Of The Summer

 Bo Burnham's directorial debut Eighth Grade has received accolades for its authentic depiction of teen life — yet many of the people who could take the most away from the movie won't be able to see it.
-That's because Eighth Grade — a film told from the perspective of a 13-year-old girl that contains zero violence of graphic imagery — received an R rating from the Motion Picture Association of America (MPAA).
-According to The BFI a US R rating means 'restricted', i.e. no-one under 16 can be admitted to the cinema unless accompanied by an adult.
+That's because Eighth Grade — a film told from the perspective of a 13-year-old girl that contains zero violence or graphic imagery — received an R rating from the Motion Picture Association of America (MPAA).

+Yet there is hope for young people to see this movie, without having to sneak into the theater after buying tickets for Christopher Robin.
+(Not that I condone such a thing!)
+That's because A24, the production company behind Eighth Grade, is hosting free screenings for the film, ones which will not enforce ratings restrictions.

 Advertisement